alexpriceonline/blog/_posts/2016-05-28-3-Tips-For-Killer-CSS.md

 title: 3 Key Points to Writing Killer CSS
 summary: Whether you're a seasoned front-end developer, or a CSS rookie, writing readable and maintainable styles can be really tough.
 But struggle no longer.
 I've written a comprehensive guide to writing super CSS.
 date: 2016-05-28T11:03:10+00:00
-meta_description: Learn my three favourite tips for writing clean, maintainable and scalable CSS :: FrontendGems
+meta_description: Learn my three favourite tips for writing clean, maintainable and scalable CSS
 author: Alex Price
 layout: post
 permalink: /3-tips-for-great-css/